How to Have a Successful Fundraiser

-I have to admit I roll my eyes when I find out it’s fundraising time … again.
-Schools and organizations sometimes hold several fundraisers per year, which ends up being a lot of work for us and for our kids.
-I’ve survived a few of these puppies, and I’m here to tell you it’s possible for your kid to rock the next fundraiser while saving you the burnout symptoms!
-Check out these ideas:
+I have to admit I roll my eyes when I find out it’s fundraising time again.
+Schools and organizations often hold several fundraisers each year, which ends up being a lot of work for parents and kids.
+I’ve survived a few and am here to say it’s possible for kids to rock the next fundraiser while sparing parents from burnout.
+Consider these ideas:

-1. Make a “cheat sheet.”
-I make one for my son with a written spiel to say to potential buyers/donors in case he gets nervous.
-On the back are answers to basic questions donors might ask, such as, “When will I get my popcorn?
+1. Make a cheat sheet.
+Write down a spiel for kids to say to potential buyers/donors in case they get nervous.
+Write answers to potential questions on the back, such as, “When will I get my popcorn?
 Mid-November.
 Can I pay you later?
 Yes.”
 Know what the fundraising goal is (playground or sports equipment, computers for the classroom, getting to camp, etc.) and answers to questions like, “Who should I make the check out to?”

-3. Have your child talk to friends in the neighborhood who are selling the same thing so they can each map out their territory instead of inundating every house.
-Or they could go together (with a parent) and split the sales.
+3. Have your child talk to friends in the neighborhood who are selling the same item so they can map out a "territory" instead of inundating every house.
+Or kids could go together (with a parent) and split the sales.

-4. Get together with a group of kids (and parents) selling the same item, and hang out outside a church or grocery store (call first!).
+4. Get together with a group of kids (and parents) selling the same item, and hang out outside a church or grocery store (get permission first).
 Then split the credit for the sales.

-5. Email may seem like the best way to fund raise, but it’s too easy for the recipient to hit the “delete” button.
-The personal touch will get more sales, even if it does seem a little scary for your child to make phone calls or go door-to-door.
-If you dread going door-to-door with him, do what I do when I’m hugely pregnant: Go the lazy route and drive!
+5. Email may seem like a good way to fundraise, but it’s easy for recipients to hit the “delete” button.
+A personal connection will get more sales, even if it seems scary for your child to make phone calls or go door-to-door.
+If you dread going door-to-door with him, do what I do when I’m pregnant: Drive!

 7. Always carry fundraising materials with you.
-Hit people up when you go to the dentist, doctor, family events, your mom and/or dad’s workplace.
-See no. 8!
+Ask people at the dentist's office, doctor, family events, mom/dad’s workplace (see number 8).

-8. Parents, decide now if you want to make your child solely responsible for fundraising.
-I take my kid to his dad’s work to have him sell, but it does take a lot of time because everyone likes to chat with him.
-We go around lunch time to hit up the workers who are staying in, and then maybe again after the work day ends.
-This may totally annoy coworkers, so you may just want to put an order form in the break room.
+8. Parents, decide if you want to make your child solely responsible for fundraising.
+I take my kid to his dad’s workplace to sell, but it does take a lot of time because everyone likes to chat with him.
+We go around lunchtime to ask employees who are staying in, and go again after work.
+If this annoys coworkers or is against company policy, put an order form in the break room.

 9. Keep good records to make the next fundraiser a snap.
-Copy order forms before turning them in, then make notes on your copy about who was open to donating and who should be skipped next time.
-If your child comes across someone who just can’t get enough coupon books, for instance (maybe they purchase many of them to give away as Christmas gifts), approach that person first when the next coupon book fundraiser comes along.
+Copy order forms before turning them in, then make notes about who donated and who should be skipped next time.
+If your child finds someone who can’t get enough coupon books, for instance (maybe they purchase them to give as gifts), approach that person first next time.

-11. Finally, consider rockin’ just one fundraiser per year.
-Instead of hiding from the principal, coach or head of the organization all year trying to skip out on every single fundraiser.
-Your friends, family, neighbors and coworkers will likewise not hide from you all year!
+11. Finally, consider just one fundraiser per year, instead of hiding from the principal, coach or head of the organization all year.
+When you limit the number of fundraisers you participate in, your friends, family, neighbors and coworkers will likely not hide from you as well.